ahmed-ziady/Engli3m/README.md

-🚀 Engli3m API — Educational Platform Backend
+🚀 Engo — Educational Platform Backend

 Engli3m API is a complete backend system built for an educational platform that manages lectures, quizzes, notifications, student progress, user authentication, and admin operations.
 The project follows clean architecture principles and supports  REST API .